foreverfl/vscode/docs/java/java-spring-apps.md

 ## Download and test the Spring Boot app

 Clone the [Spring Boot Getting Started](https://github.com/spring-guides/gs-spring-boot) sample project to your local machine.
-You can clone a Git repository with the **Git: Clone** command in the **Command Palette** (`kb(workbench.action.showCommands)`).
+You can clone a Git repository with the **Git: Clone** command in the **Command Palette** (`Ctrl+Shift+P`).
 Paste `https://github.com/spring-guides/gs-spring-boot.git` as the URL of the remote repository and then decide the parent directory under which to put the local repository.
 After that, open the `complete` folder within the cloned repository in VS Code by navigating to the folder and typing `code .`.

 > **Note**: You can install Visual Studio Code from [https://code.visualstudio.com](https://code.visualstudio.com/) and Git from [https://git-scm.com](https://git-scm.com/).